 - information Richness

 - B-level information richness.
-GCM Grosvenor is publicly traded since its 2021 SPAC merger (with CF Finance Acquisition Corp.), files standard SEC disclosures, has quarterly earnings calls, and is covered by 5 analysts (TD Cowen, William Blair, Piper Sandler, J.P.
-Morgan, Oppenheimer).
-However, detailed AUM mix trends, fee rate trajectory, and performance fee realization data require more granular tracking, and the firms business model as a multi-strategy fund-of-funds and direct investor is harder to analyze than a simple product company.
+GCM Grosvenor has been publicly traded since its 2021 SPAC merger, files standard SEC disclosures, holds quarterly earnings calls, and is covered by 5 analysts (Oppenheimer, Piper Sandler, TD Cowen, William Blair, J.P.
+Morgan).
+However, granular fee rate trajectory, the management-fee-versus-performance-fee split, and AUM mix shifts require more detailed tracking, and the multi-strategy fund-of-funds plus direct investing model is harder to analyze than a simple product business.

 - bias Check